 Well, a few minutes later I got a DM from Patrick: “Are you thinking what I’m thinking?”

 We took a page from Nathan Barry’s playbook, and added tiers: The baseline tier came with just the live workshop, the middle tier had the workshop, an accountability group (there it is again!), and retainer templates.
-The highest tier was everything, but you could include 4 members of your team to join you and you’d get a followup Skype consult with Patrick and I.
+The highest tier was everything, but you could include 4 members of your team to join you and you’d get a follow-up Skype consult with Patrick and me.

-A few months back, we hosted another, but instead of 60 attendees we had 11.
+Months later, we hosted another, but instead of 60 attendees, we had 11.
 We totally dropped the ball when it came to marketing and promotion, but none of us minded.
 It was still worth taking a day off to host the bootcamp.

 Building Profitable Audiences

 - Launched: September, 2013